leon-w/item-ids/Readme.md

 usage: load.js [-h] appId {both,names,ids}

 positional arguments:
-  appId             App ID of the game {both,names,ids}  What data should be loaded
+  appId             App ID of the game or alias {both,names,ids}  What data should be loaded

 optional arguments: